All the times Liz Truss has been accused of dressing like Margaret Thatcher

-Liz Truss is being accused of being like Margaret Thatcher in cosplay once again, after she yesterday reached the last round of the Tory leadership contest.
+Liz Truss is being accused of being like Margaret Thatcher in cosplay, having reached the last round of the Tory leadership contest where she is now favourite to replace Boris Johnson as prime minister.

-Speaking to BBC Radio 4 on Thursday, the foreign secretary denied the allegation, as Tory members decide whether her or Rishi Sunak should be the next prime minister.
+Speaking to BBC Radio 4, the foreign secretary denied the allegation, as Tory members decide whether her or Rishi Sunak should be the next prime minister.
 "I don’t accept that," she said.
 "I am my own person."

 “I’m from a very different background.
 I grew up in Yorkshire.
 I went to a comprehensive school.
 I am somebody who has worked all my life to get things done.
 And that’s what I want to do in the job.”

-Meanwhile in an interview with GB News later on Thursday morning, she called the comparisons “frustrating”.
+Meanwhile in an interview with GB News later on the same day, she called the comparisons “frustrating”.

 “It is quite frustrating that female politicians always get compared to Margaret Thatcher, whereas male politicians don’t get compared to Ted Heath,” she said.